whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-1D.md

 ### Condition

-{{ "On a ship underway, a full mission ship simulator, or using approved laboratory equipment, and using a gyro-compass repeater and an azimuth circle, bearing circle, alidade, or other device for taking bearings, and a marine radar or ARPA meeting IMO performance standards set on the 12 mile scale and the targets more than 8 miles away." | markdownify }}
+On a ship underway, a full mission ship simulator, or using approved laboratory equipment, and using a gyro-compass repeater and an azimuth circle, bearing circle, alidade, or other device for taking bearings, and a marine radar or ARPA meeting IMO performance standards set on the 12 mile scale and the targets more than 8 miles away.

 ### Performance requirement